Updated: Mar 29

 "Kind Organic - a range of natural sanitary products that are not only kind to skin but also kind to the environment and kind to farmers."

 You know when you are on the toilet and need something to read?
-Truthfully, it was only then that I read the small print about the background of Kind Organic products and fell in love even more (is that weird? – of course not) because I became more conscious about how much of an impact periods have on both us as women as well as the environment.
+Truthfully, it was only then that I read the small print about the background of Kind Organic products and was drawn to them even more (is that weird? – of course not) because I became more conscious about how much of an impact periods have on both us as women as well as the environment.